nwcol/archaic_h2/readme.md

-Project (under construction) to use simple demographic models to study ancient introgressions in human relatives
+A project to learn about ancient introgression among human lineages using two-locus genetic statistics.